pcal43/trailblazer/README.md

 * Mobs and players can leave trails
 * Trails can be enabled or disabled depending on boots/enchants being worn
 * Change any block to any other block
-* Can work boots and enchants from any other mod.
+* Can work with boots and enchants from any other mod.

 ## Customization